ipeaGIT/censobr/README.md

-          columns,       # whether to return only selected columns as_data_frame, # whether to return an Arrow table or a data.frame showProgress,  # whether to show a download progress bar cache          # whether to cahce data suring R session )
+          columns,       # whether to return only selected columns as_data_frame, # whether to return an Arrow table or a data.frame showProgress,  # whether to show a download progress bar cache          # whether to cache data for faster access later )

 ```

 ## Data too big for memory

-Microdata of Brazilian census might be too big to load in users' RAM memory.
+Microdata of Brazilian census are often be too big to load in users' RAM memory.
 To avoid this problem, **censobr** will by default return an [Arrow table](https://arrow.apache.org/docs/r/articles/arrow.html#tabular-data-in-arrow), which can be analyzed like a regular `data.frame` using the `dplyr` package without loading the full data to memory.

 This example below calcuates the average rent in by state.